 Essential species of flora and fauna recorded within the KOGCF <sup>GRI 304-4</sup>

-The KOGCF area is a home to a big variety of plant and animal species, amongst there are species red-listed by the International Union for Conservation of Nature (IUCN), by Qazaqstan, and species rare at the KOGCF.
-It is important for KPO to consider the presence of these species when planning or undertaking operations in the area, but it is not appropriate to consider their presence or numbers as indicators of the Company’s environmental performance.
+The KOGCF area is a home to a big variety of plant and animal species, amongst them there are species red-listed by the International Union for Conservation of Nature (IUCN), by Qazaqstan, and species rare at the KOGCF.
+It is important for KPO to consider the presence of these species when planning or undertaking operations in the area.
+However, it is not appropriate to consider their presence or numbers as indicators of the Company’s environmental performance.
 This is because the species population is subject to changes that may occur due to forces operating at global or landscape scales and are not related directly to the KPO operations.
 Any fluctuations in the abundance of these species would need to be seen in a wider context of trends in a species population.
 In its turn, KPO strives to undertake its operations in such a way as not to cause direct or indirect impacts on individual species populations.
-In the process of monitoring the flora and fauna at the Karachaganak field being conducted since 2011, no any negative effect on the flora and fauna species’ habitats from the KPO’s production activities has been observed.
+In the process of monitoring the flora and fauna at the Karachaganak field being conducted since 2012, no negative effect on the flora and fauna species’ habitats from the KPO's production activities has been observed.

-The main significant species of great importance for the ecosystem, recorded at the KOGCF during the studies of 1990-2022 are shown in the table below.
+The main significant species of great importance for the ecosystem, recorded at the KOGCF during the studies of 1990-2024 are shown in the table below.
 All these species are also found outside of the KOGCF.

 Species